Chicago Family Law Attorneys

 The court’s may also modify maintenance if the payor has difficulty making payments due to obligations to pay maintenance in a previous marriage or child support.
 When combined, child support payments and maintenance cannot exceed 50% of the payor’s net income and payments may be adjusted by the court.

-The Illinois family law and divorce lawyers at Nottage and Ward, LLP have years of experience handling the complex issues that arise in family legal proceedings and will not back down from a challenge.
+The Chicago family law and divorce lawyers at Nottage and Ward, LLP have years of experience handling the complex issues that arise in family legal proceedings and will not back down from a challenge.
 We stand up for our clients and will fight to ensure that you receive a fair and just resolution to your issue.
 Do not hesitate to contact us for an initial consultation to discuss whether our representation is right for you.
 Call us at (312) 332-2915 or submit an online contact form.

 To learn more, click here.